Xunnamius/eslint-plugin-import/docs/rules/order.md

 Sort type-only imports separately from normal non-type imports.

-When enabled, the intragroup sort order of type-only imports will mirror the intergroup ordering of normal imports as defined by `group`, `pathGroups`, etc.
+When enabled, the intragroup sort order of type-only imports will mirror the intergroup ordering of normal imports as defined by `groups`, `pathGroups`, etc.

 > This setting is only meaningful when `"type"` is included in `groups`.